 Fire up your grill, pitmasters, because smoked pork loin on a Big Green Egg is the ultimate BBQ challenge.
 I’m Travis “Smoke Daddy” Wheeler, a Franklin, Tennessee BBQ fanatic who lives for meat science and perfect smoke rings.
 The Big Green Egg’s ceramic magic locks in heat and delivers hickory-driven flavor that’ll make your neighbors jealous.
 In this guide, I’m breaking down every step to create a juicy, smoky pork loin that’s pure perfection.
 Let’s get smoking.

-Perfectly smoked pork loin fresh off the Big Green Egg, with a juicy pink smoke ring and rich, caramelized bark, ready to be enjoyed with your favorite BBQ sides.
+Perfectly smoked pork loin fresh off the Big Green Egg with a juicy pink smoke ring and rich caramelized bark ready to be enjoyed with your favorite BBQ sides

 Why Smoked Pork Loin on a Big Green Egg?